vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 \* Fun Fact: [John Quiñones'](https://en.wikipedia.org/w/index.php?title=What_Would_You_Do%3F_(2008_TV_program)&_%28ABC_News_series%29=) Indian name is [_Hides with Cameras_](https://en.wikipedia.org/wiki/Dances_with_Wolves).

 - Rap music is running dangerously low on triplets.
 Although the triplet quota is nearly exhausted, there is still no consensus among rappers, producers and recording engineers on the best way to deal with the triplet shortage.
-Producer Rick Rubin has stated that the current mixes of Kendrick Lamar's forthcoming album _Tripless_ don't sound right, most likely because an eighth note followed by two sixteenth notes was used everywhere that there otherwise would have been an eighth note triplet.
+Producer Rick Rubin has revealed that the initial mixes of Kendrick Lamar's forthcoming album _Tripless_ don't sound right, most likely because an eighth note followed by two sixteenth notes was used everywhere that there otherwise would have been a quarter note triplet.

 - Situations wanted: Seeking other musicians named Todd to join my _Led Zeppelin_ tribute band _Hammer of the Todds_.